jtillil/simpleRFNetwork/README.md

 R package for the publication "Tillil, Hu: Group-based random forest for disease module detection".
 Based on the package simpleRF by Marvin N. Wright for implementing extensions to the random forest algorithm (https://github.com/mnwright/simpleRF).
 Contains a group-based implementation of random forest that handles oblique splitting rules with a linear combination of multiple variables instead of a single one.
 Find example code for usage in the descriptions of the functions exported by this package.

 ### Publication
-To install the package, use "devtools": "devtools::install_github("jtillil/simpleRFNetwork")".
+To install the package: "devtools::install_github("jtillil/simpleRFNetwork")".

 To reproduce the results of "Tillil, Hu: Group-based random forest for disease module detection", first clone the repository to your local computer.
 Then run "MAIN.R" in the "/publication" folder.
 However, due to the nature of the Boruta variable selection method to grow a large number of forests, executing the entire code unparallelized will take months.
 Reproduction is recommended on a dedicated computing server.